sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-07-prototype-pattern-java-workflow-templates.md

   caption: Java Design Patterns Series
   show_overlay_excerpt: false
 ---
-Prototype is useful when creating a new object from scratch is expensive or when a predefined template should be copied and slightly adjusted.
+Prototype is useful when the natural domain operation is "start from a known template and clone it."
-It is common in workflow systems, document templates, and rule configurations.
+It helps when object creation is not just about setting fields, but about reusing a meaningful baseline safely.

 ---

-## Example Problem
+## Problem 1: Workflow Template Cloning

+Problem description:
 We maintain onboarding workflows for different customer segments.
-Each workflow starts from a template but may customize:
+Each workflow starts from a shared template but may customize:

 - SLA
 - approval list
 - notification channels

+What we are solving actually:
+We are solving for safe reuse of a baseline configuration.
+Operations teams want to start from a standard workflow and create a slightly modified variant without rebuilding every object manually.
+The risk is that careless copying can make different workflow instances accidentally share mutable nested data.

+What we are doing actually:

+1. Model a workflow template that knows how to copy itself.
+2. Ensure nested mutable parts are cloned deliberately.
+3. Start new workflow variants by cloning the baseline.
+4. Apply small targeted changes to the clone instead of rebuilding from scratch.

 ---